transferzero/api-documentation/_docs/additional-features.md

 # Editing recipients

 Occasionally there are errors on payouts that are because the recipient details are wrong, for example the account number entered is invalid.
 While you can simply cancel the transaction and create a new one with the updated details, occasionally it might be easier to update the recipient.
+You can also use this feature for cash pickup transactions to edit the recipient's details while keeping the pickup reference number the same.

 To update the recipient you can use the `PATCH /v1/recipients/[TRANSFERZERO_RECIPIENT_ID]` endpoint.
 Please note that the ID you have to use is for the recipient and not the transaction (similarly to how you can cancel recipients)